︎Design Thinking

 Working directly with local organizations provided deep contextual knowledge essential for designing interventions that would resonate within existing community structures rather than disrupting them.

-I engaged more deeply with a Maasai community living in Moita Kiloriti, Northern Tanzania.
-We gathered personal accounts from mothers, caregivers, husbands, and traditional birth attendants who played crucial roles in the immunization journey.
 These narratives became primary data, revealing structural barriers and community strengths that surveys typically miss—the nuanced realities behind health decisions and service delivery gaps.

 Through extensive fieldwork and stakeholder engagement, the research process involved systematic consultation with multiple community actors...